-- O Programs designed to address non-criminogenic barriers to reentry for community offenders.
-The program is facilitated in both Probation and Parole Offices and Adult Institutions.
+Programs designed to address non-criminogenic barriers to reentry for community offenders.
+The program is facilitated in both Probation and Parole Offices, Adult Institutions, and some local jails.
 All 19 supervision districts and all 12 institutions have implemented PORTAL New Direction.
-PORTAL New Direction was initially piloted in District 16 and 19 at The New Legacy Center in Louisville. - o Currently facilitated in all 19 supervision Districts.